 I practiced corporate law in a large Minneapolis law firm for sixteen years until the fabulous day I set aside my pointy-toed shoes (well, most of them) and escaped the land of mergers and acquisitions to write novels.
-Novels, novels, and more novels!
-I'm now writing romantic comedy (sweet or sexy), young adult (funny or poignant or both), and women's fiction (filled with a heap of trouble!), so if you put them all together and throw in some sports and maybe a few pratfalls, they make up ... me.
+I write young adult (funny or poignant or both), romantic comedy (sweet or sexy), and women's fiction, so if you put them all together and throw in some sports and maybe a few pratfalls, they make up ... me.

 Thanks for taking a peek at my website and into my world of writing, sports, writing, rock bands, writing, and general mayhem!

 According to Jane Austen, a guy who’s rich and single should definitely be looking.
 Of course, Jane Austen lived two hundred years ago, didn’t own a cell phone or iPod, and never even heard of the Beatles.